Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/samples/Sample_DetectLivenessWithSession.md

-# Detect liveness in faces with session
+# Detect liveness with face verification with session

 This sample demonstrates how to create a liveness session and query the liveness detection result.
 For more information about the liveness solution, see the [service documentation][face_liveness].